roahmlab/DEFT/README.md

 # DEFT: Differentiable Branched Discrete Elastic Rods for Modeling Furcated DLOs in Real-Time

-This repository contains the source code for the paper [DEFT: Differentiable Branched Discrete Elastic Rods for Modeling Furcated DLOs in Real-Time](https://arxiv.org/abs/2502.15037).
-Project page is [here](https://roahmlab.github.io/DEFT/).
+This repository contains the source code for the paper DEFT: Differentiable Branched Discrete Elastic Rods for Modeling Furcated DLOs in Real-Time.

 ## Introduction
 <p align="center">